HOSPITALITY AUDIOVISUAL: HOW TO FIND THE RIGHT SYSTEM FOR YOUR PROPERTY

 A crackling speaker or a fuzzy display on your flat screens isn’t going to make guests storm out of your property.
 However, this type of quality will contribute to a poor impression of your hotel and your brand.

-Make sure you invest in high-quality, commercial-grade equipment from brands such as Bose, Klipsch, LG, Samsung and others who focus on commercial applications.
+Make sure you invest in commercial-grade hospitality audio visual from brands such as Bose, Klipsch, LG, Samsung and others who focus on commercial applications.
 These manufacturers understand how to design their professional lines of products for maximum performance and reliability in a hospitality environment.

 Additionally, choosing products from a commercial-grade manufacturer may provide you with an opportunity to receive discounts by purchasing or leasing equipment in bulk.
 Discounted rates can go a long way when you’re purchasing for multiple locations.